 - As with any archive strategy, an exit strategy needs to be considered from the start if the product is discontinued – the open nature of The MatrixStore mitigates that risk.

-- A system that fully authenticates files at ingest and continues to ensure authentication over the over the life of the asset.
+- A system that fully authenticates files at ingest and continues to ensure authentication over the life of the asset.

 - A system that can be fully replicated to a second site for business continuity or disaster recovery reasons.

-The point of a digital preservation system is keep data safe and available.
+The point of a digital preservation system is to keep data safe and available.
 When comparing different solutions one needs to ensure that the Total Cost of Ownership (TCO) of any archive system does not result in a very expensive data migration requirement further down the line with a potential loss of assets.
-This can be very true of tape based systems.
+This can be very true of tape-based systems.

-The functionality stated for MatrixStore as a preservation platform is in addition and complimentary to its other core features.
-These features include being a performant, secure, easy to use, searchable, cost effective and fully supported nearline and archiving platform.
+The functionality stated for MatrixStore as a preservation platform is in addition and complementary to its other core features.
+These features include being a performant, secure, easy to use, searchable, cost-effective and fully supported nearline and archiving platform.